veres-one/docs.veres.one/docs/credentials.md

 ## Issuers

 Issuers enable organizations to issue digital credentials to customers and employees, who can optionally manage their own information.
 Organizations no longer carry the responsibility of administering their users’ sensitive data.

 A digital credential is made tamper-proof through the use of advanced cryptography.
 Veres One provides the underpinning identifier and cryptography framework that enables issuers to issue credentials to customers.

 ## Wallets

 Wallets enable people to securely and privately store digital credentials.
 With digital wallets, one may receive credentials from Issuers and present them to Verifiers.

 Wallets are often cloud-based, work across a variety of devices, and cannot be lost or stolen.
-Data is portable, enabling one to easily switch from one wallet to another.
+Data is portable, enabling the data owner to easily switch from one wallet to another.

 ## Verifiers

-Organizations utilize Verifiers to evaluate the authenticity of digital credentials.
+Organizations and individuals utilize Verifiers to evaluate the authenticity of digital credentials.
 Verifiers use advanced cryptography to ensure that digital credentials cannot be easily tampered with or forged.

 In some cases, credential Issuers may also be credential Verifiers, like when a retailer issues a digital offer and then later verifies that offer during a purchase.
 In other cases, the Issuer and Verifier may be separate entities, like when a pharmacy verifies the authenticity of a digital prescription that was issued by a physician.